Apply the eye ointment at night to relieve dryness and irritation.

 - Keep all medicines out of the reach and sight of children.

-- Eye ointments only keep for four weeks once opened, so do not store or use a tube for longer than this.
+- Most eye ointments only keep for four weeks once opened.
+If you are using VitA-POS®, it can be used for 6 months.
+Do not store or use a tube for longer than the recommended time.
 This will help to prevent the risk of eye infections.

 - Store in a cool, dry place, away from direct heat and light.